ardentperf/cnpg-playground/lab/README.md

 **⚠️ Do not use the Desktop installer!
 Make sure to use the Server installer! ⚠️**

-VirtualBox and UTM have been used successfully; WSL2 might work in theory so please let us know if you test it successfully.
+VirtualBox and UTM have been used successfully; WSL2 should work in theory so please let us know if you test it successfully.
 Be careful of licensing on the VirtualBox extension pack - Reddit users have reported Oracle going after money after they noticed downloads.
-VirtualBox version 4 might not need the extension pack for these labs anyway.
+VirtualBox version 4 should not need the extension pack for these labs anyway.